AshutoshMore142k4/OBSIDIANstartuppage/README.md

 export const faq = [
   {
     id: '0',
-    question: 'How easy is it to setup Xora?',
+    question: 'How easy is it to setup OBSIDIAN?',
     answer:
       'Absolutely!
 Not only you can upgrade your plan at any time but you also get a prorated discount giving you maximum value for your subscription.', },
   {
     id: '1',
-    question: 'Can I integrate Xora with other platforms?',
+    question: 'Can I integrate OBSIDIAN with other platforms?',
     answer:
       'Absolutely!
 Not only you can upgrade your plan at any time but you also get a prorated discount giving you maximum value for your subscription.', },